In Australia, two thirds of all women aged between 18 and 49 use one of the various methods of contraception.

 There is a small procedure for placement of a Mirena, that generally only takes a short period of time.
 Your doctor will:

-• Apply an antiseptic solution to your vagina and cervix.
+- Apply an antiseptic solution to your vagina and cervix.

-• Insert a tube containing the Mirena into your vagina and then your uterus.
+- Insert a tube containing the Mirena into your vagina and then your uterus.

-• Confirm correct placement of Mirena.
+- Confirm correct placement of Mirena.

-• Withdraw inserter tube, leaving the Mirena in the uterus.
+- Withdraw inserter tube, leaving the Mirena in the uterus.

-• Ensure that the threads connected to the Mirena in the uterus properly extend through the cervix (which helps the removal of Mirena).
+- Ensure that the threads connected to the Mirena in the uterus properly extend through the cervix (which helps the removal of Mirena).

-• Trim the threads to the appropriate length, to minimise future interference.
+- Trim the threads to the appropriate length, to minimise future interference.

 Is there anything you need to do once the Mirena has been placed?

-Once the initial placement has been completed you should make a follow-up appointment with your doctor, approximately 4 to 12 weeks afterwards.
+Once the initial placement has been completed you must make a follow-up appointment with your doctor, approximately 4 to 12 weeks afterwards.
 This visit is a standard procedure to ensure everything is continuing smoothly.

-To book an appointment, please contact our reception team on (03) 5223 9999.
+To book an appointment, please contact the reception team on (03) 5223 9999.